ConanJian/LightAndSoundGame/README.md

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.
-[YOUR ANSWER HERE]
+[For all the required functionality:
-I googled how to get the length of an array.
+-I googled how to get the length of an array.
 This website, https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/length
 , was the first thing that popped up.
+-I also use your prework website: https://courses.codepath.org/snippets/summer_internship_for_tech_excellence/prework]

+[For all optional features:
+Put answer here when I finish writing optional features]

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 [YOUR ANSWER HERE]